Find Trade Colleges

 Mental Health Services majors at UAA take out an average of $35,659 in student loans while working on their Bachelor's Degree.

-Lake Washington Institute of Technology landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree mental & social health services programs.
+Lake Washington Institute of Technology did quite well in this year’s ranking of the most popular places for mental & social health services students to get a bachelor’s degree.
+It came in at #6 on the list.
 LWTech is a small public school located in the suburb of Kirkland.

 About 92% of the students majoring in mental health services at the school are women while 8% are male.